shravanasati/pensieve/README.md

 You can type `/q`, `exit` or `quit` to exit the application.

 You can also toggle the debug mode using the `/debug` command.
-It will show your given expression in a parenthesized manner.
+It will show your given expression in the reverse polish notation and the given variables, in order.

 You can autocomplete these commands by pressing tab.